Incremental Methods for Weakly Convex Optimization: Linear convergence for sharp weakly convex optimization

+where in the first inequality we use $\rho <1$ and in the second inequality we use $\tau\mu_0 < \frac{1}{6m}$ by \eqref{eq:L alpha} and the definition of $\mu_0$.
+This completes the inductive step and hence the proof of the theorem. \end{proof}

+Before we leave this section, let us make two remarks.
+First, \Cref{thm:local linear convergence} provides a unified analysis of the incremental methods in both the convex (i.e., $\tau =0$) and nonconvex (i.e., $\tau>0$) cases.
+In the convex case, the initial distance $\dist(\vx_0, \calX)$ and initial stepsize $\mu_0$ can be chosen arbitrarily.
+The diminishing stepsize rule in \Cref{thm:local linear convergence} is practical in the sense of implementation.
+The initial stepsize $\mu_0$ and decay factor $\rho$ can be computed with the knowledge of the problem parameters $\alpha,\tau,L$ and the initial distance.
+Even in the case where it is difficult to estimate these parameters accurately, one can still obtain proper $\mu_0$ and $\rho$ for specific applications.
+This is in sharp contrast to Polyak's dynamic stepsize rule, which requires the knowledge of the optimal function value $f^\star$.
+Such information is often hard to obtain in practice.

-We finally note that in practice the three incremental algorithms could have different performance, although \Cref{thm:local linear convergence} has the same convergence guarantee for them.
-In other words, \Cref{thm:local linear convergence} only characterizes sufficient (but possibly not necessary) conditions for the algorithms to converge and \eqref{eq:linear rate} only provides an upper bound for the sequence of distance.
-In next Section, we show the (different) performance of the three incremental algorithms for solving robust phase retrieival and robust matrix sensing.
+Second, we note that the three incremental methods may have different performance in practice, although \Cref{thm:local linear convergence} has the same convergence guarantee for them.
+In other words, \Cref{thm:local linear convergence} only provides sufficient (but possibly not necessary) conditions for the methods to converge and \eqref{eq:linear rate} only provides an upper bound on the convergence rate.
+In the next section, we show the (different) performance of the three incremental methods for solving the RMS problem \eqref{eq:rms factorization}.
+As will be seen, the incremental prox-linear methods often performs best.